ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

 The script also has the option to run in a loop, so that when it detects the file has changed, it'll automatically recompile.
-Useful for debugging, and maybe other things too.
+I usually have both the HLSL and SHA file open side-by-side in VS Code for quick debugging

 <br>